Thursday, December 20, 2012 / The Analyst

 About the Authors: Taiwo OLOGBON-ORI is an analyst in Proshare and Reshu BAGGA is a Director for The Analyst & COO, Technical Services.

-Disclaimer/Advice to Readers: Past performance is not a guarantee for future outcomes but it does guide steps well before putting heads in.
+Past performance is not a guarantee for future outcomes but it does guide steps well before putting heads in.
 While the website is checked for accuracy, we are not liable for any incorrect information included.
 The details of this publication should not be construed as an investment advice by the author/analyst or the publishers/Proshare.
 Proshare Limited, its employees and analysts accept no liability for any loss arising from the use of this information.
 All opinions on this page/site constitute the author’s best estimate judgement as of this date and are subject to change without notice.
 Investors should see the content of this page as one of the factors to consider in making their investment decision.
 We recommend that you make enquiries based on your own circumstances and, if necessary, take professional advice before entering into transactions.
 This information is published with the consent of the author(s) for circulation in/to our online investment community in accordance with the terms of usage.
-Further enquiries should be directed to email@example.com or/and firstname.lastname@example.org.
+Further enquiries should be directed to firstname.lastname@example.org or/and email@example.com.